DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Discussion and Future Work

 \section{Discussion and Future Work}

-This paper studies a way to enable distributed MARL for cooperative tasks without communication or explicit coordination mechanisms.
+This paper studies distributed MARL for cooperative tasks without communication or explicit coordination mechanisms.
 Fully distributed MARL is challenging, since simultaneous updates to different agents' policies can cause them to diverge.
-The benefits of distributed MARL are abundant, as highlighted in the introduction.
-From a societal perspective, decentralized training could make agents more robust to the presence of agents they were not trained with (such as humans) and also allow more cooperation between agents that were not trained together.
+The benefits of distributed MARL are abundant.
+Decentralized training could make agents more robust to the presence of agents they were not trained with (e.g. humans).
 Decentralized training could also enable coordination while preserving the privacy of each agent.
-Potential ethical concerns could occur if the demonstration data isn't sufficiently anonymized.
-Various data sources based on human interaction could leak personal information and lead to privacy risks.

-In the theoretical analysis, this paper shows that individual agents updating their policies turn-by-turn to reduce their distribution mismatch to corresponding expert distributions leads to an improvement on a lower bound to the objective of the joint agent policy matching the joint expert policy.
+The theoretical analysis of this paper shows that individual agents updating their policies turn-by-turn to reduce their distribution mismatch to corresponding expert distributions improves a lower bound to the joint action-matching objective against the joint expert policy.
 Fully maximizing the lower bound corresponds to recovering the joint expert policy.
-The experiments verify that mixing the rewards for state distribution matching with the task reward does indeed accelerate cooperative task learning, compared to learning without the distribution matching objective.
-The ablation experiments further show that expert demonstrations should be from policies that were trained together, but do not have to be concurrently sampled.
+The experiments verify that mixing the task reward with the distribution matching reward accelerates cooperative task learning, compared to learning without the distribution matching objective.
+The ablation experiments show that expert demonstrations should be from policies that were trained together, but not necessarily concurrently sampled.